Take your children on a magic books reading adventure

 And what is Queen Sychorax up to?
 Throughout the story, the queen’s mysterious behaviour raises questions about her intentions.
 And who is the mysterious narrator?
 The unanswered questions of The Wizards of Once means we can hope that there will be more adventures of the delightful characters in future magic books from the author.

 Update: The sequel to The Wizards of Once, The Wizards of Once: Twice Magic is out now!
 Find out more here.

 I hesitate to put age restrictions on any reading as all children develop their reading ages and interests at different stages.
 However I realise it is useful for parents and carers to access age recommendations.
 Of course that information always comes with a health warning.
 Children (and adults!) older than eight can most certainly enjoy this book, especially if they are fans of magic books.
 Slightly younger children may enjoy it also, but may need a bit more support while reading.

 What did you and your children think of The Wizards of Once?

 Have you or your children checked out The Wizards of Once or are you planning to?
 Are there any other magic books you would recommend for magic fans?
 Please do share you and your children’s thoughts in the comments below.

 If your children loved The Wizards of Once

 If your kids enjoyed the spooky atmosphere of the forest in The Wizard of Once, they may well like Clockwork: Or All Wound Up by Philip Pullman, another splendidly spooky tale.
 And if they enjoyed the adventures of Wish and Xar they might also be drawn to the fantastical journey of Morrigan Crow.

-- Find the latest prices for The Wizard of Once – now available in paperback from Amazon here.
+- Check out prices for The Wizard of Once – now available in paperback here

 – Find lots more exciting books for magical kids here at readinginspiration.com –